lukeboustridge-prog/Worldskills/README.md

 ### 4. (Optional) Seed sample data

-A lightweight seed script creates one SA, one SCM, and an example skill:
+A lightweight seed script creates one SA, one SCM, and all 64 WorldSkills Competition 2026 skills:

 - The SA uses the `HOST_EMAIL` value (defaults to `luke.boustridge@gmail.com`).
 - The SA password defaults to `HOST_INITIAL_PASSWORD` (or `ChangeMe123!` when unset).
-- The SCM remains `scm@example.com` with password `SamplePassword123!` for exploration purposes.
+- The SCM remains `scm@example.com` with password `SamplePassword123!` for exploration purposes (every skill is temporarily assigned to this SCM until you reassign it).

 ```bash
 pnpm prisma:seed